Aym-brz/projetIA/readme.md

   - Maintaining angles near the upright position for both pendulum links.
   - Minimizing velocities (both angular and linear).
 - **No Penalty for Failures**: The pendulum resets in random positions after each training episode.

-## Contributing

-Contributions to improve the model, reward function, or ROS integration are welcome!
-Feel free to open a pull request or file an issue.